inphode/everything/README.md

 Run `./everything.sh` to initialise, create directories and see status.

 Run `./everything.sh sync` to synchronise packages and modules.

+Run `./everything.sh module modify vim install-vim` to modify the `install-vim` module in the `vim` package.

 View the contents of `everything.sh` for other available commands.